2164 The Enablement Requirement [R-11.2013]

 The Federal Circuit has repeatedly held that “the specification must teach those skilled in the art how to make and use the full scope of the claimed invention without ‘undue experimentation’.”
 In re Wright, 999 F.2d 1557, 1561, 27 USPQ2d 1510, 1513 (Fed.
 Cir.
 1993).
 Nevertheless, not everything necessary to practice the invention need be disclosed.
 In fact, what is well-known is best omitted.
 In re Buchner, 929 F.2d 660, 661, 18 USPQ2d 1331, 1332 (Fed.
 Cir.
 1991).
 All that is necessary is that one skilled in the art be able to practice the claimed invention, given the level of knowledge and skill in the art.
 Further the scope of enablement must only bear a “reasonable correlation” to the scope of the claims.
 See, e.g., In re Fisher, 427 F.2d 833, 839, 166 USPQ 18, 24 (CCPA 1970).

-The determination of the propriety of a rejection based upon the scope of a claim relative to the scope of the enablement involves two stages of inquiry.
-The first is to determine how broad the claim is with respect to the disclosure.
-The entire claim must be considered.
-The second inquiry is to determine if one skilled in the art is enabled to make and use the entire scope of the claimed invention without undue experimentation.
+The propriety of a rejection based upon the scope of a claim relative to the scope of the enablement concerns (1) how broad the claim is with respect to the disclosure and (2) whether one skilled in the art could make and use the entire scope of the claimed invention without undue experimentation.

 [T]o provide effective incentives, claims must adequately protect inventors.
 To demand that the first to disclose shall limit his claims to what he has found will work or to materials which meet the guidelines specified for “preferred” materials in a process such as the one herein involved would not serve the constitutional purpose of promoting progress in the useful arts.